Tokyu2319/NovelsOfTokyu/DISCLAIMER.md

 # Content Warning
-This repository contains fictional stories that may depict racism, discrimination, violence, offensive language, and other mature themes.
+These works may contain fictional depictions of:
+- Racism and discrimination
+- Violence and gore
+- Psychological distress
+- Offensive language
+- ...

+This work is a piece of fiction and may contain depictions of prejudice, discrimination, racism, xenophobia, ethnic stereotypes, offensive language, violence, and other themes that some readers may find distressing.

+Such content is included for narrative, historical, cultural, or character-development purposes and does not necessarily reflect the views or beliefs of the author.

+Characters within this story may express opinions, attitudes, or use language that is offensive or objectionable.
+These portrayals are intended to represent the characters and setting, not to endorse such views.

 Reader discretion is advised.

-See full disclaimer below.